Jesica78/netflix_sql_project_1/README.md

-# Netflix Movies and tv shows Data Analysis using sql
+# Netflix Movies and TV Shows Data Analysis using SQL